TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.rst

 .. class:: TestResult

-   This class is used to compile information about which tests have succeeded and which have failed.
+   This kundi is used to compile information about which tests have succeeded and which have failed.

    A :class:`TestResult` object stores the results of a set of tests.
 The